joshuagryphon/plastid/docs/source/installation.rst

 .. code-block:: shell

-   $ pip install --verbose --user --install-option="--recythonize" plastid
+   $ pip install --verbose --user --no-cache-dir --install-option="--recythonize" plastid

 And then re-test the installation.
 If installation continues to fail, please see :ref:`faq-install-fails` for common errors or `our issue tracker`_ to report a